Configuration

 NativePHP for Mobile is designed so that most configuration happens inside your Laravel application, without requiring you to manually open Xcode or Android Studio.

-This page explains the key configuration points you can control directly through Laravel.
+This page explains the key configuration points you can control through Laravel.

 #The nativephp.php Config File